-Each issue, written by managerial gurus and experts, utilizes real life examples of strategies, case studies, and successes and failures edited specifically to illuminate new ways in which its readers can benfit.
-Big and small organizations alike turn to Inc. to make sense of ever-changing business world.
+Each issue, written by managerial gurus and experts, utilizes real-life examples of strategies, case studies, and successes and failures edited specifically to illuminate new ways in which its readers can benefit.
+Big and small organizations alike turn to Inc. to make sense of the ever-changing business world.

 Harvard Business Review

 Now published monthly times a year, HBR delivers entrepreneurial ideas and insights that help managers strengthen their leadership power.
 Every issue shows how to use technology for competitive advantage.

 Readers also look forward to the annually updated Fortune lists, which include the “40 Richest Under 40,” “Most Powerful Women,” and the “Fortune 500,” an exclusive collection of companies whose employees are undoubtedly Fortune readers as well.

 It includes articles, interviews, business profiles, financing, marketing, advertising and legislative news of note aimed at the small business owner or those planning to start a new or additional business.

-A weekly news and business publication written for top business decision-makers and opinion leaders who need a wide range of information and views on world events.
+The Economist is a weekly news and business publication written for top business decision-makers and opinion leaders who need a wide range of information and views on world events.
 It explores the close links between domestic and international issues, business, finance, current affairs, science, and technology.

-BusinessWeek Magazine prepares you to succeed in today’s complex economy.
+Bloomberg Businessweek Magazine prepares you to succeed in today’s complex economy.
 You’ll find in-depth coverage of the latest trends in technology, finance, and management.